NoliJansson/DevOps-academy/README.md

-# Trondheim CoDe Academy 2019
+# OsloMet CoDe Academy 2022

 Agenda and materials for the 2019 versions of CoDe Academy